urbanadventurer/Android-PIN-Bruteforce/README.md

 ## Supported Android Phones/Devices

-This has been tested with Samsung phones including the S5, S7, S7 Edge, S8, J7, A5 and the LG Nexus 5.
+This has been successfully tested with various phones including the Samsung S5 and the Motorola G4 Plus.

-It can unlock Android versions 6.0.1 through to 10.0, however it depends on device manufacturer's lockscreen.
+It can unlock Android versions 6.0.1 through to 10.0.
+The ability to perform a bruteforce attack doesn't depend on the Android version in use.
+It depends on how the device vendor developed their own lockscreen.

 Check the Phone Database for more details https://github.com/urbanadventurer/Android-PIN-Bruteforce/wiki/Phone-Database